Two men carrying plastic restraints during Capitol riot charged by feds - Local News 8

 That information was later confirmed by officials in a release, which detailed the arrest of a second suspect.

-Authorities also arrested Larry Rendell Brock of Texas.
-Brock was identified as one of the individuals who unlawfully entered the Capitol wearing a green helmet, green tactical vest with patches, black and camo jacket, and beige pants holding a white flex cuff, which is used by law enforcement to restrain and/or detain subjects, according to a release.
+Authorities also arrested Brock of Texas.
+Brock was identified as one of the individuals who unlawfully entered the Capitol wearing a green helmet, green tactical vest with patches, black and camo jacket, and beige pants holding a white flex cuff, which is used by law enforcement to restrain and/or detain subjects, according to a court document supporting his arrest.

 Brock was charged with one count of knowingly entering or remaining in any restricted building or grounds without lawful authority and one count of violent entry and disorderly conduct on Capitol grounds.

-Note: This story has been updated with addition information Sunday.